 “Man, of course he’s here for the Goatman,” Chad laughed as he slapped Daryl on the arm.
 “Why else would he be here with equipment?
 Probably going to do some fancy test or two to find it.”

-I wasn’t about to explain that I just wanted pictures of the bridge, but the two definitely had my attention.
+I wasn’t about to explain to them the only thing I had was a camera and I only planned on photographing the bridge, but the duo definitely had my attention.
 Part of me wanted to get back in the vehicle and leave, but part of me was curious about what they were talking about.
-When I looked up the Waterford Covered Bridge for this journey I definitely did not recall reading anything about a Goatman.
+When I looked up the Waterford Covered Bridge, I definitely did not recall reading anything about a Goatman.

 “Dude, you don’t know about the Goatman?”
 Daryl asked causing them to start laughing at my ignorance of the subject.
 Chad added a goat noise which caused them laugh even harder.